 So what makes it my favorite tool?

 While its nondestructive RAW editing and dozens of other features make Lightroom a fantastic tool for any photographer, my absolute favorite feature and the one that I use most often is Lightroom’s option to create presets.
-Also keep in mind the PictureCorrect discount on my Landscape Rapid Editing Preset System ends on September 30, only 2 days left.

 First introduced in Lightroom 3, I initially passed over and ignored the preset functionality until I started studying and evaluating how I take and edit photos.
 Determined to increase my efficiency during the editing process while further developing my personal photography style, I noticed certain patterns in my process and the fact that how I take pictures directly affects the way I use Lightroom.
 What do I mean exactly?